bonfire-networks/bonfire_ui_social/README.md

-# Bonfire:UI:Social
+# Bonfire:Website

 An extension for [Bonfire](https://bonfire.cafe/) that handles:

-- UI components and views for the *Social* and *Me* Bonfire extensions
+- UI components and views for the Bonfire website

 ## Handy commands